The National Library Service

 To remove a bookmark while reading a book, return to within 5 seconds of the marked position and select the Bookmark button.
 If you are not currently reading the book, the reading position must be exactly at the existing bookmark to remove it.

 You can review all your bookmarks for the title you are currently reading through the Navigation screen.
 To access the screen, select the Navigation button on the upper right corner of the navigation bar.
 The Bookmark button follows the Page button on the Navigation screen.
-(Please note that the iPad Navigation screen is displayed as a pop-up.)
+(Note that the iPad Navigation screen is displayed as a pop-up.)

 Pressing the Previous button for an extended time will move navigation toward the beginning of the book in increments of five navigation items, or by tens for pages.
 VoiceOver users can double tap and hold the button to accomplish the same result.